Ayush777Pal/ferti-smart/README.md

 ## 1)Home-Page: Consists of user interfaces that take the user to soil anaylsis and fertilizer prediction page, crop yield prediction and sustainable farming page
 ![image](https://github.com/user-attachments/assets/65a09e60-d3fe-44c3-b501-d1632bb3c722)
 ## 2)Soil Anaylsis and Fertilizer recommendation page
-Soil Anaylsis Page: It consist of form where we enter the soil and weather patterns to predict fertilizers
+<b>Soil Anaylsis Page:</b> It consist of form where we enter the soil and weather patterns to predict fertilizers
 ![image](https://github.com/user-attachments/assets/b5167126-924b-4d98-8101-49fb5b8eaa25)
-Fertilizer Recommendation Page: A page that is generated dynamically and personalized for each farmer as it contains amount of specific fertilizer to use or apply to the soil the fertilzer details are present on database server.
+<b>Fertilizer Recommendation Page:</b> A page that is generated dynamically and personalized for each farmer as it contains amount of specific fertilizer to use or apply to the soil the fertilzer details are present on database server.
 ![Untitled](https://github.com/user-attachments/assets/415954f8-7132-4bfa-8fe2-b2c5db307336)
 ## 3)Sustainability Page:This page inform the farmer about how sustainable farming can change there life
 ![image](https://github.com/user-attachments/assets/00732a42-4dcf-4f81-a8db-92fd56a31327)